KevinWang94/KevinWang94.github.io/_posts/2016-06-22-SovietSatellites7.md

 Transnistria as a tourist attraction is advertised as the "last slice of the USSR," but besides a handful of Lenin statues, Transnistria could have been anywhere in Eastern Europe.
-And indeed, we saw more Lenin statues in Kazakhstan and larger ones in Kyrgyzstan.
+And indeed, we saw more Lenin statues in Kyrgyzstan and larger ones in Tajikistan.
 The main anomaly was the prevalence of Russian (not Soviet) flags and banners calling for unification with Russia: